Characters in this post

 View character profile for: Mercedes Graves III

-View character profile for: Daniel Griffin
+View character profile for: Dillon Anderson (Daniel Griffon)

 They spotted each other outside the meeting room more or less immediately.